Talim Island

 Talim Island is the largest lake island in Laguna de Bay, the largest lake in the Philippines.
-The hilly island is within the boundaries of the Province of Rizal, under the jurisdiction of two municipalities.
-The western side is part of the municipality of Binangonan, while the eastern section is part of Cardona.
+The island politically governed by the Province of Rizal, split between two municipalities: Binangonan on the western side, and Cardona on the eastern half.
 The island is volcanic in origin and forms the southwest rim of the Laguna Caldera.
-Volcanism after the formation of the caldera created the maars and volcanic craters at the southern end of Talim Island, the largest of which is a 3 km crater surrounding Brgys.
-Balibago and Tuna.
+Volcanism after the formation of the caldera created the maars and volcanic craters at the southern end of the island, the largest of which is a 3 km crater surrounding Barangays Balibago and Tuna.